jesse-wei/jessewei.dev-PaperMod/README.md

 hugo server
 ```

-`--recurse-submodules` will clone the PaperMod theme [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+`--recurse-submodules` will clone the PaperMod [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 In addition, you can clone with `--depth=1` to save disk space.

 ## How I set up this site